Accepting Applications to the 2025 Skills for Success Course

 Merit-Qualified Financial Aid:

-Financial Aid is available based on a combination of demonstrated cognitive ability, interview strength, and demonstrated financial need.
-Financial Aid is currently available for US residents only.
-In order to be eligible for aid, you must declare for Block 2 (Financial Aid Block).
-Note that funds are limited; qualified test scores do not guarantee a scholarship award.
-Those who receive a Financial Aid offer will need to go through a diligence process to confirm financial need.
+Note that financial aid funds are limited; qualified test scores do not guarantee an award.
+Those who receive a financial aid offer will need to go through a diligence process to confirm financial need.
 They are also second priority in booking interviews and choosing session dates.

 Students who receive full financial aid are expected to provide $500 to support boarding expenses.